Zielona Góra: World War II

 The defenders set up two machine guns on the Branibor Hill.
-Having heard about the imminent threat from Nowa Sól, they withdrew to the city center.
+Having heard about the imminent threat from Neusalz, they withdrew to the city center.
 On the other hand, the supporters of a quick surrender, including the worker Alfred Kuntzel, the Nazi Friedrich Brucks and the communist Karl Laube formed a surrender committee.
 The Soviet Red Army occupied Grünberg with little fighting on 14 February 1945, during World War II.

-The Red Army headed by the Third Army began artillery fire at 13:00 from cannons positioned on the hills south of Racula.
+The Red Army headed by the Third Army began artillery fire at 13:00 from cannons positioned on the hills south of Lawaldau (Racula).
 After reaching the northern border of this village, the reconnaissance units moved towards the city.
-Some of them, following an arc, ended up in Racula, others in Stary Kisielin and even in Jany, and still others took over Jędrzychów (Zielona Góra).
-The main unit entered the city along Wrocławska Street.
-Soon, small groups of Red Army soldiers began to appear from the side of Kożuchowska Street.
+Some of them, following an arc, ended up in Lawaldau, others in Altkessel (Stary Kisielin) and even in Jany, and still others took over Heinersdorf (Jędrzychów).
+The main unit entered the city along Breslauerstraße (today Wrocławska Street).
+Soon, small groups of Red Army soldiers began to appear from the side of Freystädter Chaussee (Kożuchowska Street).
 The 3rd Army established their headquarters in the Poviat Office building.

 In that period, about 500 people committed suicide.
 The following month, according to the post-war Potsdam Agreement, the town was placed under Polish administration under territorial compensation for the territories of former Eastern Poland annexed by the Soviet Union.
 The remaining German inhabitants who had not fled their homes from the Eastern Front were expelled in accordance with the Potsdam Agreement.

 The town was partly resettled with Poles transferred from Polish areas annexed by the Soviet Union.
-The city was briefly renamed Zielonogóra in 1945, before the historic Polish name Zielona Góra was restored.
+The city was briefly renamed Zielonogóra in 1945, before the Commission for the Determination of Place Names officially adopted Zielona Góra, a name first attested in a Polish-language schoolbook published in 1847.
 The 18th-century Protestant church was reconsecrated as a Catholic church (Kościół Matki Boskiej Częstochowskiej).
 The city's first post-war mayor was Tomasz Sobkowiak, a former prisoner of the Auschwitz concentration camp during the German occupation of Poland.
 He is remembered as an efficient administrator, with a friendly attitude towards Germans.